wp-plugins/jquery-colorbox/readme.txt

 I have seen problems where other plugins include their own versions of the jQuery library my plugin uses.
 Chances are that the other jQuery library is loaded after the one that I load.
 If that happens, the colorbox features are overwritten.

+* When the Colorbox opens, no picture is displayed and the frame of the Colorbox is broken

+With version 4.3, the included Colorbox library is no longer compatible to jQuery 1.4.2 and below.
+Please make sure that the jQuery version that is loaded on your site is at least 1.4.4 or higher.
+(WordPress 3.1 brings jQuery 1.4.4 along)

 * How does jQuery Colorbox work?